Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach

-Based on the preference order, a coalition formation algorithm using the simple rules of merge and split is proposed.
-The coalition formation process usually takes many rounds, and all the coalitions should be involved in each round, so that their utilities are ensured to increase or remain stable.
-The rules of merge and split are shown as follows \cite{b31}
+A coalition formation algorithm based on the simple rules of merge and split is proposed by using the Pareto order.
+The coalition formation process usually needs to execute many rounds, and all the coalitions are involved in each round to make sure that the utilities of coalitions increase or remain stable.
+The rules of merge and split are given as follows \cite{b31}: